Sam Cassell: Coaching career

-Washington Wizards
+Washington Wizards (2009–2014)

 On May 21, 2009, Cassell was named assistant coach of the Washington Wizards, joining Flip Saunders who was his coach in Minnesota.
 John Wall, who was drafted first overall by the Wizards in 2010, credits Cassell for his development into one of the NBA's premier point guards and leadership during the team's Eastern Conference semi-finals appearance in 2014 – their first playoff series win since 2005.
 During the 2014 offseason, Cassell's former teammate Paul Pierce signed with the Wizards, and admitted he made the decision to sign with Washington after speaking with Cassell.

-Los Angeles Clippers
+Los Angeles Clippers (2014–2020)

 After five seasons with the Wizards, Cassell was hired by the Los Angeles Clippers on September 29, 2014, to join Doc Rivers' staff as assistant coach.

-Philadelphia 76ers
+Philadelphia 76ers (2020–2023)

 On November 9, 2020, the Philadelphia 76ers hired Cassell as an assistant coach under Doc Rivers.

+Boston Celtics (2023–present)

+On June 4, 2023, the Boston Celtics hired Cassell as an assistant coach under Joe Mazzulla.
+Cassell won his fourth NBA championship when the Celtics defeated the Dallas Mavericks in 5 games in the 2024 NBA Finals.
+It was Cassell's first championship as a coach.

 Media

 Cassell appeared on TNT's NBA Fundamentals series, in which basketball players describe certain aspects of the game.
 He was chosen to illustrate the "mid-range game", i.e. shooting from the area around the free throw line, the paint, the wings and the baseline.
 In this clip, Cassell explains how to post up against opposing guards, shoot pull-up jump shots and hit buzzer beaters.
 He admires retired NBA players Terrell Brandon and Jeff Hornacek, two prolific mid-range shooters after whom he modeled his game.